 Automation and proper tooling can do wonders, but it is the people making data access control decisions that have the last word in scaling organizational data success.
 Roche, a Swiss healthcare company with global operations, implemented such an organizational structure in order to reach its data-driven objectives.
 Carroll noted that Roche added data product managers into each business line to focus specifically on the company’s data assets.
 These managers are explicitly responsible for data utilization and security, working internally with a range of relevant players (CSOs, CISOs, etc.) to keep data viable and safe.

 “This is not a roadblock, we’re actually the roadbuilders,” said Holmberg on building security into the data stack.
 “We’re trying to pave the highway [so] you can go on as fast as you want, we just don’t want you to go off-road.”
-This is the ultimate goal of “taming the Data Dragon.”

 Choosing the right technologies to achieve these goals is also key to success.
-Immuta’s Data Access Platform allows users to separate policy creation and orchestration from platform and write comprehensive plain-language access policies that are automatically applied across an entire data ecosystem.
+The Immuta Data Security Platform allows users to separate policy creation and orchestration from platform and write comprehensive plain-language access policies that are automatically applied across an entire data ecosystem.
 These policies can be written, maintained, and understood by any stakeholder, so that personnel throughout the organization have the power and visibility they need to protect data assets.
 With dynamic attribute-based access controls, these policies can scale and maintain security as new platforms, users, and data are added to the modern data stack.

 To see how simple policy creation and implementation can be, try our self-guided walkthrough demo today.
 And if you’d like to hear more from these data-centric experts, you can watch the full webinar here.